omarnk/Java30DaysChallenge/README.md

 # Java30DaysChallenge
-Hacker Rank Java 30 Days challenge
+This a a Java code samples from a 30 Days challenge on Hacker Rank.